 - Parental leave is unpaid, and has to be taken for the purpose of caring for the child.

 - Parental leave is only available to employees who have at least one year's continuous service with their employer.

-> - The employee is allowed to take up to 18 weeks' leave (in total) for each child (this period was recently increased from 13 weeks to reflect the revised parental leave directive).
+- The employee is allowed to take up to 18 weeks' leave (in total) for each child (this period was previously 13 weeks but was increased to reflect revisions to the parental leave directive).

-> - Employees must give 21 days' notice if they wish to take parental leave; an employer can postpone (but not refuse) the request in certain circumstances.
+- Employees must give 21 days' notice if they wish to take parental leave; an employer can postpone (but not refuse) the request in certain circumstances.

 - If an employee suffers any detrimental treatment as a result of taking or asking to take parental leave s/he can bring a complaint to the employment tribunal.

 Parental leave should not be confused with shared parental leave, which is available to the parents of babies due (or placed for adoption) on or after 5 April 2015 (see Shared parental leave